MILLIONS of DOLLARS "FORGIVEN"

 Please click on the ATM tab at the top for more information.

-In 2013 I filed a lawsuit challenging the tax increment financing (TIF) granted to developers for a road in a golf course subdivision known as Black Creek Mountain.
+In 2013, I filed a lawsuit challenging the tax increment financing (TIF) granted to developers for a road in a golf course subdivision known as Black Creek Mountain.
 This TIF is an enormous ($9 million plus interest), an improper and an illegal gift of taxpayer funds to developers who already have plenty of money.
 In 2014 a Hamilton County judge ruled in my favor and declared this TIF null and void.
 The developers, as intervenors in the lawsuit, appealed my court victory.
-This case has recently made its way to the Tennessee Court of Appeals.
+This case has recently made its way to the Tennessee Court of Appeals in Knoxville.

 Please click on the Q&A tab at the top for more information on the TIF.

 As the Black Creek lawsuits were working their way through the court system, I began to study the payment-in-lieu of tax (PILOT) agreements currently in effect in Hamilton County.
 (All but one are in the City of Chattanooga.)
-While we have only one TIF at present, sixty (60) PILOT agreements have been approved.
+While we have only one TIF at present, sixty (60) PILOT agreements are currently on the books.
 Most last about 10 years; some last up to 30 years.

 It has been very difficult to get complete information on the total amount of property tax being forgiven and the specifics of individual PILOT agreements.
-In 2014 alone, the city and county waived at least $16 million in property taxes.
-In addition to these tax breaks, the two local governments (50-50 split) provided a grant to Volkswagen for $52 million for site construction and equipment.
-I have requested the total amount the current agreements represent over the entire time periods they are in effect.
+In 2014 alone, the city and county did not collect more than $16 million in property taxes because of in-lieu agreements.
+In addition to these tax breaks, in 2014 the two local governments (50-50 split) provided a grant to Volkswagen for $40 million for site construction and equipment.
+I have requested the total amount the current PILOT agreements represent over the entire time periods they are in effect.
+A conservative estimate is that our city and county goverments have already voted to waive over $300 million in property tax collections.

 Please click on the PILOTs tab at the top for more information.

-TIFs and PILOTs can be appropriate tools in our economic development toolbox.
-However, we need to establish policies which target incentives to companies that will make a significant commitment to investment and quality jobs and can demonstrate that they wouldn't be here without the incentive.
+TIFs and PILOTs are appropriate tools in our economic development toolbox.
+However, we need to establish policies which target incentives to companies that will make a significant commitment to investment and quality jobs and can demonstrate that they would not be here without the incentive.
 We need policies to make sure that companies are held accountable for their commitments.
 We need procedures to create transparency so that information on tax subsidies becomes accessible to the public.

 Thanks for reading.
-I hope you will get involved in this important public policy issue by letting our elected officials know that we expect them to adopt sound policies and procedure.
+I hope you will get involved in this important public policy issue by letting our elected officials know that we expect them to adopt and follow sound policies and procedures.
 We can make a difference.

 ~Helen Burns Sharp